awslabs/aws-well-architected-labs/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Lab_Guide.md

   "websiteimage" : "https://s3.us-east-2.amazonaws.com/arc327-well-architected-for-reliability/Cirque_of_the_Towers.jpg"
 }
 ```
-        1. Then click the “Start Execution” button.
+        b.
+Then click the “Start Execution” button.
 ![ExecutionInput-ohio](Images/ExecutionInput-ohio.png)
-    1. Two Region Deployment:
+    ii.
+Two Region Deployment:
-        1. For Input, use the following:
+        a.
+For Input, use the following:
         **Note:** If you want to test failure of S3, then you should use an image in S3 that you control, and it should have public read access only.
 ```
 {